Demenkesh/apexnetwork/README.md

 ## How to run the tests.
 I show only how to use swagger ui in api documentation , especially for on where to add the access token for login
+ ## copy the link and paste in the browser , for download
 ```bash
 https://megascrypto.com/public/video/apexnetwork.mov
 ```